 Compressor noise levels will not benefit from using isolators on low shock and vibration applications such as a truck, due to the inherent low vibration signature of this compressor.

 Inlet Piping

-Each unit is supplied with a single standard air cleaner to protect the compressor from normal airborne dust and dirt.
+Each unit is supplied with an air cleaner to protect the compressor from normal airborne dust and dirt.
+If necessary, the air cleaner may be removed and remotely mounted for ease in accessibility.

 Piping - General